diambra/docs/content/_index.en.md

 - Install Docker Desktop (<a href="https://docs.docker.com/desktop/install/linux-install/" target="_blank">Linux</a> | <a href="https://docs.docker.com/desktop/windows/install/" target="_blank">Windows</a> | <a href="https://docs.docker.com/desktop/mac/install/" target="_blank">MacOS</a>) and <span style="color:#333333; font-weight:bolder;">make sure you have permissions to run it</span> (<a href="https://docs.docker.com/engine/install/linux-postinstall/" target="_blank">see here</a>).
 On Linux, it's usually enough to run `sudo usermod -aG docker $USER`, log out and log back in.

-- Install DIAMBRA Command Line Interface: `python3 -m pip install diambra`
+- Install DIAMBRA Command Line Interface: `python3 -m pip install diambra`.
+This command should find the proper binary for your OS architecture, but in case it does not, you can manually download and install it from the <a href="https://github.com/diambra/cli/releases" target="_blank">GitHub releases</a>.

 - Install DIAMBRA Arena: `python3 -m pip install diambra-arena`